Catskill909/radio/content/help/recording/managing-recordings.md

 # Managing Recordings

-Radio Suite automatically records your scheduled shows.
+StationDock automatically records your scheduled shows.
 You can manage these files from the **Recordings** page.

 ## Recording Statuses